 If you have done any research into what to do in Sequoia National Park, you’ve probably already seen this 100 times but it’s just a must.
+I’m sorry but also not sorry to be the 101st time you’ll see this on a Sequoia National Park itinerary.
 General Sherman Tree is the biggest tree in the world, and it’s honestly incredible.
 It’s just massive, and because of its notoriety it was the only place in the park we stood to wait in line for a picture.
 If you want to avoid fellow tourists (which, I usually do) just make sure to get there earlier in the day.
 It’s a quick very easy walk/hike from the parking lot (available during good weather) and you’ll be able to spend the rest of the day exploring the woods around it.

 Explore the Giant Forest

 Since you’ll already be here having just visited General Sherman Tree, exploring the Giant Forest around it is another must do for things to do in Sequoia National Park.
 Obviously General Sherman Tree is the biggest tree, but there are so many other massive trees in this area you just have to spend a few hours wandering through this amazing fairytale of a forest.